How to Create a QR Code

 Before you open any QR code generator, decide what content your code should contain.
 The most common types are URL links, but QR codes can encode many different data formats.

 URL QR codes are the most popular — they send scanners to a website, landing page, Google Form, or any web address.
-WiFi QR codes let people join your network without typing a password. vCard QR codes share your contact information so someone can save your details with one scan.
+WiFi QR codes let people join your network without typing a password. vCard QR codes share your contact information so someone can save your details with one scan — a perfect fit for business cards (see honestqr.net/use-cases/business-cards).
 Email and SMS QR codes pre-fill a message for the scanner to send.

 The type of content matters because it determines whether you need a static or dynamic code.
 For URLs you might change later, dynamic is safer.
 For WiFi passwords or contact cards, static usually works fine since the data tends to be stable.
 If you are unsure which type fits your situation, our comparison at honestqr.net/guides/static-vs-dynamic-qr-codes breaks down the differences in detail.

 If you are linking to a website, make sure the URL is final before creating a static code.
-With a dynamic code from Honest QR's Pro plan, you can always update the destination later — but with static, the URL is permanently encoded in the pattern.
+With a dynamic code on any paid Honest QR plan, you can always update the destination later — but with static, the URL is permanently encoded in the pattern.

 Step 2: Generate Your QR Code